eyedeekay/i2p.plugins.tor-manager/README.md

 4. Use Bittorrent-over-I2P to download the Tor Browser software
  - Not Done, but pretty trivial.
 Fetch it from "somewhere", and drop it in the Snark directory.
 5. Embed jpackaged I2P routers and manage them internally
  - Works on Windows and Linux.
 Can be done on OSX but needs to be different.
+AMD64 only.
 6. Encrypt the "Working directory" with all the plugin data using a password.
  - Works on Windows, Linux, and OSX.
 7. Use a transparently encrypted filesystem to interact with the host system.